nohabasiony85/BarnardosPuzzles/README.md

 # BarnardosPuzzles

 Code Competency Puzzles

 Introduction
-Your first step in the Barnardos recruitment process is to demonstrate your understanding of writing code in C#.
 You are given the choice of solving either a set of three small puzzles ("Choice A") or solving one larger puzzle ("Choice B").
-When writing your code, please be mindful of the following:
-• Your code should be production ready.
-• Your code should be understandable and maintainable by other developers.
-• Your code should be robust and handle error situations.
-• Your code should be bug free, compile and work.
-• Your code should include unit tests, you may use a unit test framework of your choice (MSTest, NUnit, XUnit, MbUnit, etc)
-Code must be submitted in ZIP format and should contain the source code for one choice only (i.e. no binaries, packages, test artifacts, etc).
-When you have completed your choice of puzzle(s), forward the ZIP file along to Barnardos.
-Good luck!
-And thank you for your interest in a position with Barnardos.

 Choice A - Puzzle One – Reverse Words
 Write a function to reverse the words in a string, for example “cat and dog” becomes “tac dna god”. t a C d n a g o d